Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect: Introduction

 In this paper, we use the thermal Sunyaev-Zel'dovich (SZ) effect \citep{Sunyaev1970, Sunyaev1972} as a probe for the $S_8$ tension.
-To investigate the $S_8$ parameter, the SZ effect, caused by the inverse Compton scattering of CMB photons by hot electrons along the line of sight, is a useful probe because the SZ power spectrum, $C_{\ell}^{\rm SZ}$, is sensitive to the $\sigma_8$ and $\Omega_{\rm m}$ cosmological parameters as $C_{\ell}^{\rm SZ} \propto \sigma_8^8 \Omega_{\rm m}^3$ \citep{Planck2016XXII, Salvati2018}.
-The $S_8$ tension was first exhibited by cosmological analysis of the SZ cluster number counts from \planck\ \citep{Planck2014XX}.
-Recent SZ results \citep{Planck2016XXII, Tanimura2022} showed a similar amplitude of $S_8$ value to the weak-lensing and cluster-count observations, confirming a tension with the \planck's CMB result.
-As a solution for the $S_8$ tension, we assume that the origin of the tension is caused by the decay of dark matter and constrain the cosmological parameters and the DDM models using the latest SZ power spectrum measurement in \cite{Tanimura2022} (hereafter T22).
+To investigate the $S_8$ parameter, the SZ effect, which is caused by the inverse Compton scattering of CMB photons by hot electrons along the line of sight, is a useful probe because the SZ power spectrum, $C_{\ell}^{\rm SZ}$, is sensitive to the $\sigma_8$ and $\Omega_{\rm m}$ cosmological parameters as $C_{\ell}^{\rm SZ} \propto \sigma_8^8 \Omega_{\rm m}^3$ \citep{Planck2016XXII, Salvati2018}.
+The $S_8$ tension was first revealed by cosmological analysis of the SZ cluster number counts from \planck\ \citep{Planck2014XX}.
+Recent SZ results \citep{Planck2016XXII, Tanimura2022} showed a similar $S_8$ value of $S_8 = 0.764 \, _{-0.018}^{+0.015}$ to the weak-lensing and cluster-count observations, confirming a tension with the \planck\ CMB result.
+As a solution for the $S_8$ tension, we assume that the origin of the tension is caused by the DDM and constrain the cosmological parameters and the DDM models using the latest SZ power spectrum measurement in \cite{Tanimura2022} (hereafter T22).
+In our cosmological analyses, this SZ measurement is combined with other low-redshift probes that constrain the expansion history of the Universe, such as the BAO measurements from 6dFGS at $z$ = 0.106 \citep{Beutler2011}, SDSS DR7 at $z$ = 0.15 \citep{Ross2015}, and BOSS DR12 at $z$ = 0.38 0.51, 0.61 \cite{Alam2017} as well as the Pantheon SNIa catalog \citep{Scolnic2018} (BAO+SNIa).
 The present paper is structured as follows.
 Section \ref{sec:theory} describes the model of the SZ power spectrum, including the DDM model.
-Section \ref{sec:analysis} presents the constraint on the DDM model through our cosmological analysis.
-We finally end with the conclusions in Sect. \ref{sec:summary}.
+Section \ref{sec:analysis} presents the constraint we place on the DDM model as a result of our cosmological analysis.
+We finally end with the conclusions of this study in Sect. \ref{sec:summary}.